lukefi/metsi-simlib-cpp/README.md

 ### yaml-cpp

-Obtain separately to be discoverable by CMake.

-### Boost unit_test_framework

-Obtain separately to be discoverable by CMake.
+Housed as a git submodule in `deps/yaml-cpp`.
+Initialize with the command `git submodule update --init deps/yaml-cpp`.

 ### csv-parser

 Housed as a git submodule in `deps/csv-parser`.
 Initialize with the command `git submodule update --init deps/csv-parser`.

+### LuaJIT-2.1

+Obtain separately to be discoverable by CMake.

+### Boost-1.74.0 (unit_test_framework)

+Obtain separately to be discoverable by CMake.

 ## Notes